 Caen, the capital of lower Normandy, is a bustling industrial and cultural center, with a wealth of medieval churches and a magnificent castle.
 William the Conqueror founded the city in the 11th century, and was laid to rest here.
 Fortunately William's legacy still remains in nearby Bayeux, and its fabulous tapestry.

-Visit The Memorial de Caen, Château de Caen, Museum of Fine Arts of Caen, Museum of Normandy, Château de Bénouville, Église Saint-Pierre, Abbaye aux Hommes, Abbaye-aux-Dames, and so much more!
+Visit the Memorial de Caen, Château de Caen, Museum of Fine Arts of Caen, Museum of Normandy, Château de Bénouville, Église Saint-Pierre, Abbaye aux Hommes, Abbaye-aux-Dames, and so much more!